 Lower Tier Services Grant - this is a new grant introduced in 2021/22 provided specifically to lower tier authorities.
-This grant will continue for 2022/23.
+It is currently anticipated that this grant will continue for 2023/24.

 Medium Term Financial Strategy (MTFS) - this sets out the budget strategy for the Council for the next three years.
 The Council has chosen a three year timeframe for its MTFS, as this dovetails to the timescales of the Corporate Strategy, 'A Plan for West Devon'.
 The Council will then be able to rely on this to inform future decisions.